serverlesspub/imagemagick-aws-lambda-2/README.md

-# ImageMagick for AWS Lambda (Amazon Linux 2)
+# ImageMagick for AWS Lambda

-Scripts to compile ImageMagick utilities for AWS Lambda instances powered by Amazon Linux 2.x, such as the `nodejs10.x` runtime.
+Scripts to compile ImageMagick utilities for AWS Lambda instances powered by Amazon Linux 2.x, such as the `nodejs10.x` runtime, and the updated 2018.03 Amazon Linux 1 runtimes.

 Amazon Linux 2 instances for Lambda no longer contain system utilities, so `convert`, `mogrify` and `identify` from the [ImageMagick](https://imagemagick.org) package are no longer available.